ravi97surya/fabzero/mdfiles/day1.md

 After an introduction of Mentor by Director BBSR DG STPI :office: has inaugurated FabZero Pre-Academy Training.
-Members of training has introduced themselves to Director BBSR :office: and Men FabZero Academy. all Members and mentor has taken tea break :tea:.
-Mentor has started training on FabZero Academy and briefed on the same. after a brief introduction on FabZero all Members took lunch break before heading to FabLab Handson. after long lunch break :rice_ball::fork_and_knife::bento: mentor has taken everyone to FabLab for Handson.
+Members of training has introduced themselves to Director BBSR :office: and Men FabZero Academy. all Members and mentor has taken tea break :tea:.'<span>continue</span>' Mentor has started training on FabZero Academy and briefed on the same. after a brief introduction on FabZero all Members took lunch break before heading to FabLab Handson. after long lunch break :rice_ball::fork_and_knife::bento: mentor has taken everyone to FabLab for Handson.